 Below you will find how to set up CAPTCHA.
 There will be some configuration required on the client side within Google to enable this.
 This is the most secure and effective way for Platform Owners to combat spambots.

-To enable reCAPTCHA on your platform, you have to create an account at Google and head towards this page: https://www.google.com/recaptcha/admin
+To enable reCAPTCHA on your platform, you have to create a Google account and head towards this page: https://www.google.com/recaptcha/admin.

 At the top of this page, you will find your already configured reCAPTCHAs, while at the bottom you can create a new one.

 - Fill in the form.
 In the label input field, you can fill in a name.
 For example the name of the platform.
 Next, choose “reCAPTCHA V2”.

 - By picking this option, two new options will appear.
 First of all, you can fill in any domains that will be using this reCAPTCHA.
 We highly suggest that you fill in the URL or the domain of your platform to improve security.
 Make sure that if your platform is running on multiple URLs, to fill in all URLs.